sbnb-irb/chemical-checker/README.md

 * cc_py36.def (unit-testing Python 3 environment)

 Don't forget to also add a short comment on why and where this new dependency is used, also in the commit message.
 E.g. "Added dependency used in preprocessing for space B5.003".
 The idea is that whenever B5.003 is obsoleted we can also safely remove the dependency.

-## Examples

-For use case examples, please see notebooks in this repository.